better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 seeds.
 This is similar in concept to a pub in [Secure Scuttlebutt][ss].
 Seed nodes are "always-on" nodes running on public IP addresses that serve data to any connected peers.
 By joining a seed node, it automatically tracks you and shares your data across its network of other connected users.
 This increases the availability of your data throughout the network, while making it easier to find other's data as well.

+A seed may track a large number of repositories for a given project, so cloning from a seed will greatly increase the connectedness of a tracking graph.
+Also note that, by tracking a seed, upstream maintainers can increase the number of paths leading back to them, such that contributions can flow back up even if they come from participants not within the set of tracked repositories of a maintainer.

 Upstream is preconfigured with an official Radicle seed node to bootstrap your connectivity.
 If you have removed the default seed node, you can always re-add it later by following the steps in [Getting Started][gs].

 If you're interested in running a seed node, see [Running a seed node][rs].